Vancouver’s 5K Foam Fest is an obstacle course-style race with bubbles and mud that takes place at the Cloverdale Rodeo

 The event is a “fun run” which means it isn’t timed and the organizers want you to have as much fun as possible.
 You can choose whether to go over or around the obstacles and whether you run, walk, skip or go whatever other way you want to get through the course.
 It’s a very positive and energetic environment with lots of foam and upbeat music!

 Where and When

 The event took place in Abbotsford twice a few years ago, but since 2019 it has been happening at the Cloverdale location.

 Registration opens months in advance with early-bird pricing, and rates go up as the race date approaches.
-As of mid-March, 2020, the price for the May 30th Vancouver event was about $65.
-Although rates go up over time, the most a participant would have paid in 2020 was $85 per person (plus taxes and fees).
+As of early January, 2022, the price for the 2023 Vancouver event is about $50.
+Over time the rate goes up to the full price of $110.
+So if you know you want to go, buy your ticket early!

 Children ages 8 and older who run the race are charged the same amount as adults.
-There is, however, a family pass which costs about $45 per person and is for a minimum of four members of the same family.
+Some years, however, there has been a family pass which costs about $45 per person and is for a minimum of four members of the same family.
 2023 details are to be confirmed.
 Members of the military and first responders also get a discount (with valid ID) and this is indeed the case again in 2023.

 Included with the cost of admission is a souvenir beach towel, racing bib, free photos, finisher’s medal and access to the race course, obstacles, water stations, Kids’ Fun Zone (for children), festival village, 2.5 million cubic feet of bubbles and a fun time.

-Parking at the venue costs $10 and to leave your stuff at the Gear Check Tent costs a minimum $5 donation (with proceeds benefiting the Make-A-Wish Foundation).
+Parking at the venue usually costs about $10 and to leave your stuff at the Gear Check Tent costs a minimum $5 donation (with proceeds benefiting the Make-A-Wish Foundation).